Homeowners Rush to Install Solar Panels Before Trump Cuts Tax Credits

 Energy efficiency tips: Winter cost savings

-We may just have to wait and see as the first 100 days of the new presidency unfold.
-Trump has pushed for one "big, beautiful [reconciliation] bill" that would address the border, taxes, and energy.
+We may just have to wait and see what happens with tax policy as the new presidency unfolds.
+As Kiplinger has reported, Trump has called for one "big, beautiful [reconciliation] bill" to address the border, taxes, and energy.

-For now, homeowners may potentially save in other ways.
+For now, homeowners may save in other ways.
 Consider these energy efficiency tips.

 - Maintain your HVAC.
 Regularly scheduled maintenance and prompt removal of blockages (like fallen branches, leaves, and debris) may ease the burden on your heating and cooling system by resulting in less runtime.